UHR's recognition statement

 Variation between qualifications

-The evaluation does not entail exact equivalence – many qualifications include courses with references to societal conditions and legislation in the country in which they are studied.
-These differences can be compensated for by studying or by relevant professional activity.
-There are also differences the content of qualifications within Sweden, depending on where and when they were studied.
+The evaluation does not mean exact equivalence.
+Many qualifications include courses about the societal conditions and legislation in the country in which they were studied.
+These differences can be compensated for by additional studies or relevant professional activity.
+Swedish qualifications can also contain differences in content, depending on where and when they were studied.

 A valuable document, printed on security paper

-The recognition statement is a valuable document that is issued on security paper and is thus protected from reproduction and changes.
-The statement has the following security details: watermarks, fluorescent fibres, UV printing and relief stamps.
+The recognition statement is a valuable document that is issued on security paper, protecting it from reproduction and changes.
+The statement has the following security details:

 The recognition statement is not a degree certificate

-Recognition and the statement do not mean that you receive a Swedish degree.
-The statement is intended as guidance for employers.
-It may also provide guidance for Swedish higher education institutions if you apply for courses in Sweden.
-However, the statement provides no information about how many Swedish higher education credits your foreign qualification is worth.
+Receiving recognition and the accompanying statement does not mean you've received a Swedish degree.
+The statement's intended purpose is guidance for employers.
+It may also be used for guidance by Swedish higher education institutions if you apply for courses in Sweden.
+However, the statement does not provide information about how many Swedish higher education credits your foreign qualification is worth.

 The recognition statement may not be appealed

 The recognition statement is not an official decision and thus cannot be appealed.
 You can, however, ask for a review of the assessment.
-To do so, please send us an email with your registration number and state your concerns.
-Please note that education systems differ from country to country, which means that a foreign qualification sometimes does not fulfil the criteria that are needed for the Swedish equivalent.
+To do so, send us an email with your registration number and state your concerns.
+Please note that education systems differ from country to country, which means that a foreign qualification sometimes does not fulfil the criteria needed to meet the Swedish equivalent.